cancervariants/fusion-representation/docs/source/terminology.rst

 Genetic variations involving :ref:`rearrangements` within the same gene (e.g. internal tandem duplications), and transcript alterations due to splice site variants, have similar structural properties (i.e. novel adjoining :ref:`transcript segments<transcript-segment-element>`) but are not considered gene fusions as they do not involve multiple genes.

-Importantly, gene fusions are also distinct from :ref:`rearrangements`, though these concepts are often conflated due to the role of genomic rearrangements in creating gene fusions.
+Importantly, gene fusions are also distinct from :ref:`rearrangements`, though these concepts are often conflated due to the role of DNA rearrangements in creating gene fusions.

 The two primary classes of gene fusions–:ref:`chimeric-fusions` and :ref:`regulatory-fusions`–are not mutually exclusive classes, as some fusions (such as promoter-swap fusions) may be defined either in the context of their regulatory elements or by their chimeric gene product.